leninanduin/linkbot/README.md

-##What it does?
+## What it does?

-replaces http://twitter.com/ACTION for tweetbot:///ACTION urls, ONLY FOR MAC
+replaces http://twitter.com/ACTION for tweetbot:///ACTION urls, ONLY FOR MAC.

-##Works on:
+## Works on:

-- @username links
+- @username links & widget
+- Tweet widget (with current paget title & url)
+- Tweet to @USERNAME widget
+- Tweet #HASHTAG widget
+- Url to #HASHTAG
+- YouTube sharing
+- Redability sharing
-- twitter sharing widget
+- Pocket sharing

-## working on:
+## Needs fix

-- follow buttons
+- follow buttons (actually just links to the user profile)

+## Pending on:

 - fav buttons
 - retweet buttons
-- Dinamically generated widgets (loaded after a callback)
+- Dinamically generated widgets (loaded after a  callback -page scroll or something-)